j-mikhail/whatsinaname/readme.md

 FALSE  TRUE
  1002   363
 ```
 With our balanced data set, we achieved a precision and recall of approximately 26%, an improvement over our unbalanced classes, but an overall accuracy of just under 27%, which is worse.
-We can speculate that the predominance of classes 5 and 8 in our regular data set was actually helping our model by increasing the probability that any given document would fall into one of these two classes, making prediction "easier".
+We can speculate that the predominance of classes 5 and 8 in our regular data set was actually helping our model by increasing the probability that any given document would fall into one of these two classes, making predictions "easier".
 With 23 even classes, any random guess has a lower probability of being true.

 ![Heatmap for Balanced SVM Linear Model](/graphs/heatmap-svm-linear-balanced.png)